niltwill/various-stuff/Citra/readme.md

 So these two sizes can be multiplied, but for best accuracy, the aspect ratio should remain 5:3 for the top screen and 4:3 for the bottom screen.
 Based on this, you can do this for any monitor screen size, as long as you understand how to do the math.
 It's easiest to use an image editor, use colored rectangles and check the length of the pixels.

 For now, I have made several custom layouts for certain screen resolutions.
-Doing this manually can take hours, later I'll do it for some more common screen sizes with simple preview images:
+Doing this manually can take hours, later (eventually) I'll do it for some more common screen sizes with simple preview images:

 * 1280x1024
 * 1366x768